samrelins/CS50W_Final_Project_Diarize/README.md

 	views.py
 ```

 Each of the files teases out the common requirements of a web-server - models.py contains python classes that are used to build and maintain a database (if required), views.py contains the code describing the functionality of the app, tests.py contains (unsurprisingly) test scripts and so on.
 Other files can be added to this basic structure as required, such as a urls.py file to tell django what view function to call when a url is requested, static HTML / CSS / front-end .js files can be added and so on.

-As mentioned above, a more comprehensive explanation is given in the readme for project 3.
+Django was introduced to the CS50w course during the third project.
+So, for those interested, a far more comprehensive breakdown of the framework can be found in the readme for that site - a thrilling dive into the world of takeaway pizza.

 ## Project Structure and Logic

-Diarise is split into two apps - `accounts/` and `diary/`:
+The Diarize project is split into two apps - `accounts/` and `diary/`:

 **`accounts/`** handles user registration, login, authentication and logout.
-This app serves as a perfect example of the reusability that Django encourages, as it is lifted almost unchanged from project 3.
-At the risk of sounding like a broken record, there is a good description of its functionality in the project 3 readme!
+This app serves as a perfect example of the reusability that Django encourages, as it is lifted almost unchanged from project 3 mentioned above.
+A more detailed description of it's funcionality can be found in the readme for project 3 (also mentioned above).

 **`diary/`** handles all of the actual functionality of diarize.
 The user journey through the app (once logged in) can be broken down quite nicely via the view functions in `views.py`: